microsoft/azure-openai-service-proxy/README.md

 ## Azure OpenAI Deployments

+### Create an Azure OpenAI deployment

+From the Azure Portal, select the Azure OpenAI resource, then select the `Deployments` tab, and finally select `Create deployment`.
+Enter a friendly name for the deployment, select the model, and the capacity.
+The capacity is the number of requests per minute.
+The capacity can be changed at any time.
+The deployment will take a few minutes to provision.

+Make a note of the following as you'll need them for the next step:

+1. The `Deployment name`.
+2. The `Service localtion`.
+3. The `Endpoint key`.

+### Configuring the Azure OpenAI deployments

 The REST API is designed to load balance across multiple Azure OpenAI deployments.
 The deployment configuration is loaded from the 'configuration' Azure Storare Account table.
 The table has the following schema:

 | Property       | Type    | Description                                             |